 Guest Street will be an active human scale "main street" lined with retail, restaurant, cultural and recreational uses.
 It will accommodate pedestrians, outdoor seating, and street trees in generous sidewalks.
-A two-way cycle track will create a safe route for bicyclists.
+A two-way cycle track could, with a grade separation, create a safe route for bicyclists.